 Copyright © James R Meyer 2012 - 2017 www.jamesrmeyer.com

-I was born in Dublin in 1955.
+I was born and reared in Dublin.
 I remember in my first year at secondary school being faced with a choice between being taught Latin and additional maths.
 At that tender age, I chose Latin, for reasons quite unknown to me now.
 My mathematics teacher was horrified that I should make such a choice, since in his opinion I had shown considerable ability in mathematics.
 It turned out that my choice was immaterial, since the school decided that they had made a mistake, and that it was far too early to thrust such choices on the shoulders of children so young.
 And so I continued to learn both Latin and Maths as I had previously.

 As I entered my last years of school life I was still indecisive as to what I wanted to do with the rest of my life.
 Academically I was quite capable, being among the first seven overall in Ireland in Physics in the Leaving Certificate examinations.
 I spent an extra year studying for the Entrance Scholarship to Trinity College Dublin, in which I came second overall, first in the scientific subjects.

 After that I studied Veterinary Medicine at Trinity, and worked as a vet for a number of years.
 Then I decided to take an Engineering course in Queen’s University, Belfast.
 As I started re-immersing myself in study and reading around my subjects as well as the coursework, I became interested in the foundations of mathematics.
 It was at that time that I came across Gödel’s Incompleteness Theorem.
 I remember that, logically, the argument that Gödel’s proof, for any formal system, led to a statement that the formal system could not prove, but that Gödel’s proof did prove it, must lead to a contradiction - since if Gödel’s proof could be written down in a formal system, then it would be proving a statement, and at the same time proving that it could not prove it!
 I began to study it, but had to stop because it was taking up too much of my time.
-I left with a First Class Degree in Engineering in 1992.
+I left with a First Class Degree in Engineering.

 After working as an engineer for some time, despite the fact that to outside observers it seemed that I was performing well in my second career, I still hadn’t found what I was looking for.